tudat-team/tudat-space/docs/source/user-guide/state-estimation/estimation-settings.rst

 The weight matrix is typically not provided as a full matrix in a covariance analysis, as the its size of :math:`N_{obs}\times N_{obs}` leads to prohibitive memory usage.
 Presently, we only support the definition of a diagonal weights matrix.
 The weights of observations are set in the object containing the observations themselves (see :ref:`setting_weight`)

-When using consider covariance (e.g. when consider parameters are defined in the :ref:`parameterSettings`), the consider parameter covariance matrix :math:`\mathbf{C}` is also provided to the :class:`~tudatpy.estimation.estimation_analysis.CovarianceAnalysisInput` constructor.
+When using consider covariance (e.g. when consider parameters are defined in the :ref:`parameter_settings`), the consider parameter covariance matrix :math:`\mathbf{C}` is also provided to the :class:`~tudatpy.estimation.estimation_analysis.CovarianceAnalysisInput` constructor.

 These settings are used to compute the covariance